adbacker/spam/readme.md

 Rinse, lather, repeat for the rest of the pages we need for this first test.

-## On to ixns!
+## On to interactions!

 Interactions are the only thing that should ever touch the page model.
 Need to get a value?
 Write an interaction.
 Need to stick something in a textbox?
 Interaction.

 "But why??"
 I hear you cry.
 "It's easy enough...we could even put it in the page model.
 One file!"
 Yes, yes you could.
 However, the single responsibility principle (S in SOLID) is there for a reason.
 Small is beautiful.
 Limit your blast radius.
-One file for model, one file for interaction.
-Easier to find.
-Easier for limited human brains to grok.
+One file for a page model, one file for page interactions.
+Logical separation of concerns.
+Trust me on this one.

-Another thing is the simple fact that when building out these automation frameworks, figuring out where to put things is hard.
-Figuring out where to put them that someone else can find them when you're dead and gone (or won the lottery) is even harder.
-Solid guidance is a HUGE boon when multiple people work on the same thing.

 ### ixn/page/MenuHeaderIxn